aceofvegas/mlb/README.md

 - example install command: wsl --install -d Ubuntu

 - install jupyter notebook: pip install notebook

+## running the notebook
+- open a terminal or cmd in the folder where this repo was cloned
 - run jupyter command: jupyter notebook
+- copy localhost link and open it in a browser